 The guardianship application is a fairly standard procedure.
 If possible, have the medical examination completed before applying.
-However, even a complete application for guardianship does not automatically make you a guardian.
-Legal guardianship proceedings will determine whether you are fit to become a guardian, and Nevada’s guardianship laws are regularly reviewed to ensure the protection of the protected person.
+However, even a complete application does not automatically make you a guardian.
+Legal guardianship proceedings will determine whether you are fit to become a guardian.
+In Nevada, guardianship laws are regularly reviewed to ensure the protection of the protected person.
 There will be a criminal background check, financial responsibility reviews, and other inquiries to determine if there are any obvious conflicts of interest.

 Notifications of guardianship are a legal requirement.
-Family members and other interested parties with the legal right to know about the petition for guardianship must receive notification of the application filing.
+Family members and other interested parties must receive notification of the application filing.
 Typically, these family members are laid out in the estate code, but who is contacted may also depend on which family members survive and are readily contactable.

 When you file for guardianship, the court is legally bound to appoint an attorney to represent the proposed protected person, your loved one.
 The Attorney Ad Litem will represent the proposed ward as though hired to do so even though they are court-appointed.
 The Attorney Ad Litem’s job is to do what their client, your loved one, wants.
-In Nevada, the Nevada legislature updated the guardianship law to strengthen a protected person’s right to counsel, as well as other legal changes made by the Nevada permanent Guardianship Commission to prevent the exploitation of seniors living in the state.
+In Nevada, the Nevada legislature updated the guardianship law to strengthen a protected person’s right to counsel.
+Additional legal changes were made by the Nevada permanent Guardianship Commission to prevent the exploitation of seniors.

 If the attorney representing the protected person feels more investigation is required before making a decision, a Guardian Ad Litem may also be appointed.
-The language may be confusing, but this person is NOT the guardian.
+The language may be confusing, but this person is not the guardian.
 They are a court appointee acting as the court’s eyes and ears.
-This individual’s task is not to do what the proposed ward wants, or what the family wants, but rather to determine and make recommendations that they see are in the ward’s best interest.
+This individual’s task is not to do what the proposed ward wants, or even what the family wants.
+Instead, they determine and make recommendations that they see are in the ward’s best interest.